Next3K/Sportradar/README.md

 ## Overview

-The implementation provides methods that allows to:
+The implementation provides methods that allow to:
 1. Start a game
 2. Finish a game
 3. Update score
 4. Get summary of the scores ordered by total score in descending order

-Typical Wold Cup hosts around 64 matches which means that number and frequency of operations 1, 2 and 3 is quite limited.
+Typical Wold Cup hosts around 64 matches which means that the number and frequency of operations 1, 2 and 3 is quite limited.
 On the other hand, the number of requests for operation 4 (get summary) can be expected to reach thousands per second because the number of fans/users is quite unlimited.
 Hence, this implementation prioritizes the efficiency of operation 4.

-The beforementioned operations have the following approximate time complexities:
+The aforementioned operations have the following approximate time complexities:

 1. Start a game - _O(logN)_